texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 | TEXTA_TAG| Own tag     | Tags we have trained in :ref:`the Text Tagger <classificationmanager>`                                                       |
 +----------+-------------+------------------------------------------------------------------------------------------------------------------------------+

+	Table 8.1. *Meaning of tags*

 It is important to notice that COMPANY and ADDR identify only companies and addresses registered in Estonian Open Data.
-It won't tag any foreign company nor address while ORG and LOC identify all of them.
+It won't tag any foreign company nor address while ORG and LOC identifies all of them.

 Terminology Management
 ----------------------

-In order to learn more about the dataset, it is useful to know the domain terminology.
-TEXTA Toolkit's terminology extraction tools support the user through the process of creating lexicons, grouping them into concepts and mining for multiword expressions.
+In order to learn more about the dataset, it is useful to know the domain terminology or create a stopword lexicon.
+TEXTA Toolkit's terminology extraction tools support the user through the process of `creating lexicons  <lexiconminer>`, `grouping them into concepts <conceptualiser>` and `mining for multiword expressions <mweminer>`.

 .. note::
 	Extracting Terminology requires a language model, which can be trained by superusers in Model Manager.